-If you are using Raspbian, then you must have Raspbian Jessie as a minimum version.
+If you are using Raspbian, then you must have Raspbian Stretch as a minimum version.
+Raspbian Buster is the currently supported version.

 We provide a script to install Node.js, npm and Node-RED onto a Raspberry Pi.
 The script can also be used to upgrade an existing install when a new release is available.